mingderwang/exactly-finance-challange/README.md

 ✨  Done in 38.41s.
 ```

-# Advanced Sample Hardhat Project

-This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

-The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
-It also comes with a variety of other tools, preconfigured to work with the project code.
 # smart contract structure
 we need to build three of methods :
 1- Receive Deposit in pool